 In general, WordPress themes like Template Monster, and all the others with advanced control panels, comes with options to backup and restore themes.
 The options are located at the bottom of the control panel, in the majority of cases.

-So, login to your WordPress admin area and click your theme panel options, and look for that options “Export”/Import”.
+So, log in to your WordPress admin area and click your theme panel options, and look for those options “Export”/Import”.

 3. Other WordPress themes